TreeAdv: Tree-Structured Advantage Redistribution for Group-Based RL: Experiments

 \subsection{Main Results}

 Table~\ref{tab:main_results} summarizes results on our olympiad-level reasoning suite.
-We report average accuracy (\%) and \textbf{Tok}, the average number of generated tokens per solution; per-benchmark token statistics are in Appendix~\ref{app:token_analysis}.
+We report average accuracy and \textbf{Tok} (average generated tokens per solution); per-benchmark token statistics are in Appendix~\ref{app:token_analysis}.

-Across Blocks~(B)--(C), \ourmethod improves the accuracy--efficiency frontier through token-level, structure-aware advantage assignment.
-In most settings, \ourmethod increases average accuracy while reducing \textbf{Tok}, suggesting gains are not driven by longer generations.
-For \texttt{Qwen3-8B-Inst Think}, TreeAdv-GRPO improves accuracy from 60.55\% to 61.99\% while reducing \textbf{Tok} by $\sim$23\% (15693 $\rightarrow$ 12073), with OlymH improving from 23\% to 27\%.
-Overall, tree-structured advantage redistribution yields more localized learning signals, discouraging redundant segments while reinforcing decisions that improve final outcomes.
+Across Blocks~(B)--(C), \ourmethod consistently improves the accuracy--efficiency trade-off.
+In most settings, it increases average accuracy while reducing \textbf{Tok}.
+For \texttt{Qwen3-8B-Inst Think}, TreeAdv-GRPO improves average accuracy from 60.55\% to 61.99\% with a $\sim$23\% reduction in \textbf{Tok} (15693 $\rightarrow$ 12073), and improves OlymH from 23\% to 27\%.
+We note that the gains on some models in Think mode can be modest, likely because the difficulty of DeepMath103K limits additional headroom under terminal-reward supervision.

+Table~\ref{tab:strong_baseline_results} further compares \ourmethod with DAPO and TreeRL under matched supervision and decoding settings.
+Notably, DAPO underperforms \ourmethod even with a larger rollout budget (Appendix~\ref{app:training_details}), yielding lower accuracy and higher \textbf{Tok}.
+TreeRL exhibits pronounced regime sensitivity: in our evaluation, it provides little to no improvement on base models and mixed Think/Non-Think regimes.
+Moreover, even in the instruction-tuned Non-Think setting---commonly considered a favorable regime for TreeRL---it still falls short of \ourmethod, achieving lower accuracy while consuming more generated tokens (\textbf{Tok}).
+Overall, \ourmethod delivers more consistent gains across model regimes, improving both accuracy and token efficiency under comparable supervision and decoding settings.